rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 > - Resolve and close open issues related to this survey on `rust-lang/surveys`
 > - Are these questions being presented in the optimal order?

+## Basic principles

+Trademarks protect users from confusion, meaning that when they engage with a “Rust”- branded product or service they will be getting something with the qualities they expect.
+Someone will choose the same fast food restaurant in many different places because the brand signals to them that they will be getting food with the qualities and characteristics that they expect.

+Trademarks for open source software have a wrinkle not found in other types of products.
+The copyright license allows the “product” – the software – to be changed by others.
+The question becomes at what point users will be misled if something is called “Rust” but has different qualities and characteristics than what is available from the original source.

+This source identifying/quality assurance function is not all that trademarks are used for.
+Trademark law also covers confusion about whether the trademark owner is endorsing or sponsoring the user.
+For example, when websites include their customers’ logos on their websites, we understand that the customer’s logo is being used to signal that the owner of the logo approves of or endorses the product, and we take that information into account when considering the product.
+A suggestion of endorsement that is inaccurate can also be a trademark infringement.

+Trademark law always allows others to use a trademark to truthfully describe the product or service itself, such as “this program is written in the Rust language.”
+The Rust trademark policy would not try to stop this type of lawful use of the Rust trademark, or any lawful use of the Rust trademark.

+With that background, a trademark policy is designed to do two things: (1) define what, in Rust’s view, is permitted, lawful use of their trademark and (2) optionally, grant some limited licenses allowing the use of the RUST trademarks that, without the license, would be an infringing use.

 ## Trademark Survey

-### My personal belief about the Rust trademarks is:

-Pick as many as you agree with:

-- The Rust Foundation should be highly protectionist about them
+### The Rust Foundation should be highly protectionist about trademarks

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> TODO

-- Trademarks are different from copyrights, so it’s ok to exert some control over how people use them
+### Trademarks are different from copyrights, so it’s ok to exert some control over how people use trademarks

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> TODO

-- The Rust Foundation should share trademarks as freely as it shares code
+### The Rust Foundation should share trademarks as freely as it shares code

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

 > **justification**
 >